Rydra/bgm-for-es/README.md

 sudo apt install python-pygame python-es-bgm
 ```

 These commands will update your sources and install the python-es-bgm package which will run your music.
-Afterwards, reboot your Raspberry:
+Afterwards, place your music in the music folder (as described in the _How it works_ section and either restart EmulationStation or reboot your Raspberry.
+Enjoy your new EmulationStation with background music.

 ```bash
 sudo reboot